cs0320/notes/docs/03-bias-validation/03-bias-validation.md

 Let's start with the toolchain we're using in the course.
 You've probably cloned the starter repository by now.
 Let's look at the `package.json` file together.
 JSON means "JavaScript Object Notation", and it's a very common text data format.
 You'll see fields like `dependencies` and `scripts` and so on. *What do you think they mean?
 How do they interact with the `npm` console command?*

-!!! note title="Why won't I just tell you?"
+!!! note "Why won't I just tell you?"
     Research has shown that instruction is more effective if students _commit to a hypothesis_ first, rather than being told the answer immediately.
 I also want you to finish 0320/1340 with a confidence in making guesses that might be wrong.  -->

 ## Intermission: A Design Challenge!